-The purpose of an inductive study is to dig beneath a merely superficial reading of the Bible.
+The purpose of Bible study is to dig beneath a merely superficial reading of the Bible.
 It means you wrestle with the apparent contradictions and grapple with the hard passages that challenge your dearly-held beliefs.
 It means you consider the implications and ramifications of what the text is saying.
 It invites you to gain a greater appreciation for Who God is and what He has done.
 It moves you beyond the shallow Christianity that is so prevalent in today's church into something deeper and more satisfying.
 It forces you to leave behind your small conceptions of Biblical doctrines and confront a reality that is greater than you had thought.

 One final point, and this may be the most important one: one should always approach scripture from the standpoint of what was the intended meaning for those to whom the passage was directed.
 If you, as so many do, approach it entirely from a standpoint of "what does this mean to me?" you will never discover the deeper meaning of the passage.
 If you make it all about yourself, you've limited the scope of the study to the limits of your own current understanding, presuppositions, and level of spiritual maturity.
 The purpose of Bible study is to understand God better and bring our thinking and actions in line with what He tells us through the Bible.
 This demands that we change.
 Our perspective must change since none of us has perfect understanding this side of heaven.
 If studying the Bible doesn't change you, you've completely missed the point of it.